Skip to main content

 The Massachusetts Paid Family and Medical Leave Law (hereinafter “PFML”) provides eligible employees with up to 26 weeks of paid Family Leave and/or Medical Leave each year.

-2. Leave Entitlement: Eligible employees are entitled to 12 weeks of family leave, up to 20 weeks of medical leave, and/or up to 26 weeks of leave for care of a covered service member.
+2. Leave Available: Eligible employees may take up to 12 weeks of family leave (bonding and/or to care for a family member with a serious medical condition), up to 20 weeks of medical leave (serious health condition that incapacitates them from work), 12 weeks of family leave due to a qualifying exigency arising out of the fact that a family member is on active duty and notified of an impending call or to active duty in the Armed Force, and/or up to 26 weeks of leave for care of a covered service member.
 Eligible employees may take up to 26 weeks of combined paid family and medical leave during a 12-month period.

-3. Benefit Determination: Monetary benefits for paid leave are determined based on the formula proscribed by law.
-Benefits are calculated based on the employee’s individual average weekly wage and the state average weekly wage (SAWW), and are limited to the maximum weekly benefit amount determined by law.
-Where the maximum benefit may be less than an employee’s weekly wage, the employee may supplement the benefit by using earned sick or vacation time.
+3. Monetary Benefit: Monetary benefits for PFML leave are determined based on the formula set by the Department of Paid Family Leave.
+Benefits are calculated based on the employee’s individual average weekly wage and the state average weekly wage and are limited to the maximum weekly benefit amount determined by law.
+Where the maximum benefit is less than an employee’s weekly wage, the employee may supplement the benefit by using earned sick or vacation time.

 Concurrent Application of Leave Policies and Benefits

-To the fullest extent possible, all FMLA and PFML run concurrently with one another and with any other available leave under law or policy, including short-term disability.
+To the fullest extent permitted by law, all leaves under FMLA, PFML, MPLA, and the University Parental Leave policy, whether paid or unpaid, will run concurrently with one another and with any other available leave under law or policy, including short-term disability.

 Most benefits continue during the duration of the leave, including employer contributions to insurance benefits.
 The employee portion of insurance benefits shall continue to be remitted by the employee.
 Employees will not earn vacation, sick time, or other personal days during a leave; Family and Medical Leaves are not regarded as a break in service.

-Where possible or practicable, employees should notify the Office of Employee Relations and Engagement of the intent to take paid family or medical leave at least 30 calendar days prior to the scheduled leave.
-Upon receipt of the request, the university may request additional documentation as applicable.
-Requests for leave may be submitted via email to the Employee Benefits Director and should include:
+Advanced Notice of Leave: Where possible or practicable, employees should notify their manager, human resources and the disability carrier of the intent to take paid family or medical leave at least 30 calendar days prior to the scheduled leave.
+Requests for leave may be submitted via email to the Manager, benefits@wit.edu and the disability carrier and should include:

 1. The employee’s name